 The Wreck & Crash Mail Society normally holds an annual meeting (so far, all have been held in London), where members display parts of their collection, meet other collectors of wreck and crash mail, and exchange information and material with fellow members.

-The next meeting will be the Annual General Meeting and joint meeting with the British Air Mail Society at the London 2020 International Philatelic Exhibition, at the Business Design Center, Islington, London – exact date & time to be determined
+The next meeting will be the Annual General Meeting and joint meeting with the British Air Mail Society at the London 2020 International Philatelic Exhibition, at the Business Design Center, Islington, London – Saturday 9 May 2020 from 2 to 5 p.m.

 We meet at the stand of David Morrison at 12 noon and go to lunch at the Steam Passage pub